bigeyedata/terraform-modules/README.md

 ## Upgrading

+### Upgrading to 14.0.0

+The following variable will need to be removed from your config if you are using it.

+- indexwork_autoscaling_max_count

+It has been replaced with `var.indexwork_desired_count` to control the instance count for the indexwork service.

 ### Upgrading to 13.0.0

 The following feature flags will need to be removed from your config if you